History of Paris FC: Struggles and rebrandings (1972–2007)

-Stabilization and investment by Bahrain (2009–2024)
+Stabilization and Bahrain investment (2009–2024)

 Paris FC squad in the 2009–10 season.

 Following its return to the third tier of French football, Paris FC immediately set a goal of promotion to Ligue 2 by 2009.
 However, the plan failed and over the following years the club remained in the third division, once miraculously surviving relegation to the CFA (now Championnat National 2) in 2013 due to the administrative relegation of CS Sedan Ardennes.
 After a successful 2014–15 campaign, the club gained promotion to Ligue 2, the French second division, alongside its local rival Red Star after a 32-year absence.
 The club's management showed ambition, setting a goal of reaching Ligue 1 within four years.
 Despite a promising start to the season with several draws, the club quickly struggled, breaking the record for most matches without a win, at 24 games, leading Paris FC to be relegated back to the Championnat National for the 2016–17 season.
 In the 2016–17 season, Paris FC made the playoff/relegation final against Orleans but lost over the two legged game on aggregate.
 Paris FC were then administratively promoted to Ligue 2 after Bastia were demoted to the third division for financial irregularities.

 For the 2017–18 Ligue 2 season, Paris FC finished 8th in the table but at one stage occupied the promotion places.
 In the 2018–19 season, Paris finished 4th and contested the promotion play-offs quarter-final against Lens, but lost in a penalty shoot-out after a 1–1 draw.

 In July 2020, a new strategic economic partner joined Paris FC to support the club's development and ambitions the Kingdom of Bahrain.
 The deal was completed with a capital investment to improve the finances of the club, giving Bahrain 20% of the equity.
 Pierre Ferracci, who owned the club under the Alpha Group (Groupe Alpha) remained the main shareholder with a contribution of 77%.
 In addition, the Kingdom of Bahrain became the main sponsor of the club.
 On 30 April 2021, Paris FC, along with Angers, were handed a transfer ban by FIFA for violation of regulations regarding relay transfers in August 2020.
 The ban was effective for the summer 2021 transfer window.